PJO2/pjo2.github.io/README.md

 # Philippe Jounin's home page

-This is the home page for my open source's projects.
+This is the home page for my open source projects.

 You will find: